Rougned Odor: 2015

 Odor began 2015 as the Rangers' starting second baseman, but he struggled mightily, hitting .144 with one home run, nine RBIs, and 25 strikeouts to go with seven walks in 29 games.
-He was optioned to the Round Rock Express of the Class AAA Pacific Coast League on May 11.
+He was optioned to the Round Rock Express of the Triple–A Pacific Coast League on May 11.
 However, upon his demotion, Odor found his stroke, beating up Triple-A pitching to a .352/.426/.639 slash with five home runs, 19 RBIs, and only 10 strikeouts to 12 walks in roughly the same number of appearances.
 On June 15, following an injury to Delino DeShields Jr., Odor was recalled to the Rangers, and in his return, promptly went 3-for-3 with two RBI against the Dodgers.
 Rougned proceeded to hit very hot in the month of June, hitting .391 with two home runs and nine RBIs and hit .319 with five home runs and 16 RBI in July.

 He ended the regular season hitting .261, with 16 home runs, 61 RBIs, and 54 runs scored.
 He led all AL second basemen in errors, with 17.

 2016

-On May 15, 2016, Odor started an on-field brawl by punching Jose Bautista in the face during the eighth inning of a game against the Toronto Blue Jays after Bautista slid into Odor at second base during a double play.
+On May 15, 2016, Odor was involved in an on-field brawl, punching Jose Bautista in the face during the eighth inning of a game against the Toronto Blue Jays after Bautista slid into Odor at second base during a double play.
 Odor first pushed and then swung at Bautista, hitting him squarely in the face.
 There was speculation that this incident spilled over from the bad blood that resulted from Game 5 of 2015's American League Division Series between the Rangers and the Blue Jays, a game that included Blue Jays fans throwing trash onto the field and Bautista flipping his bat emphatically after hitting the Blue Jays' go-ahead home run.
 Odor received an eight-game suspension from MLB two days later for his actions that resulted in the brawl.
 After an appeal, Odor's suspension was revised, eventually finalized at seven games.

 In 150 games, Odor finished the year with a .271 batting average, 33 home runs, 33 doubles, and 88 RBI.
 He walked in 3.0% of his at-bats, the lowest percentage in the major leagues, and had the lowest walks-per-strikeout ratio in the majors (0.14).
 He saw the highest percentage of curveballs of all MLB hitters (16.0%).
 He led all AL second basemen in errors, with 22.

 On October 9, Odor was charged with a throwing error which allowed the Toronto Blue Jays to score the winning run in the 10th inning of Game 3 of the ALDS, thus eliminating the Rangers despite holding the best record in the AL in 2016.